feel-co/ndg/ndg/README.md

 $ ndg html

 # Run with explicitly specified config
-$ ndg html --config path/to/ndg.toml
+$ ndg html --config nested/path/to/ndg.toml
 ```

 ### Generating Your First Documents

-To run, NDG requires one of two things: **Markdown Sources** or
+To generate your documents, NDG requires one of two things: **Markdown Sources**
-**`options.json`**.
-Or alternatively, both.
+or **`options.json`**.
+Alternatively, for more comprehensive documents, you can
+provide both.
+The latter will be used for an `options.html` with your module
+options in the case Markdown sources are provided.

-The markdown sources are expected in an "inputs" directory, in which you can
+The Markdown sources are expected in an "inputs" directory, in which you can
 dump your Markdown files with ndg-flavored Commonmark, and they will be
 converted to HTML following the same structure.
 For example: